Itching, burning, and discomfort are only a few of the symptoms associated with yeast infections.

 Sabourin believes that oral contraceptives can cause yeast infections with their ability to harbor the overgrowth of candida.
 In particular, this speaks to high estrogen level pills.
 If this is a problem to your vaginal health and a constant occurrence while on the pill, try switching to a lower dose pill.
 Or, look into the potential of a copper-based IUD (which eliminates excess estrogen).

-There are many ways to cure a yeast infection, whether natural, over-the-counter, or prescription grade.
+There are many ways to cure a yeast infection (this can give you relief in 12 hours), whether natural, over-the-counter, or prescription grade.
 Talk to your medical professional to discuss which option may be right for you, if one should appear.